Morality in Islam: Family and marriage

-Clark also writes that the husband is responsible for the support of the wife (Q.4:34), and the wife "responsible for the care of the children and the management of the home".
+Clark also writes that the husband is responsible for the support of the wife (Q 4:34), and the wife "responsible for the care of the children and the management of the home".

 Work outside the home by wives is allowed if her duties of childrearing and household management are fulfilled.

 Divorce was traditionally allowed by "triple talaq" (telling the wife "I divorce thee" three times) by the husband (although originally the talaqs were to be spread over three months).
 Wives can divorce husbands but it is more difficult than a triple talaq.

-"Children are a joy", and should be "treated with equal justice", and shown love and affection by their father.
+"Children are a pain", and should be "treated with equal justice", and shown love and affection by their father.

 Legal adoption of children, and insemination by a donor male are forbidden.

 Grown children should show parents respect and care for them when they are elderly.

 Women

 Despite the perception that women have a "second-class" status in Islam, women have "the same religious rights and duties as men", although their position is "separate but equal".
 In the public sphere "men take the leadership role", and in the home and domestic sphere women take the lead.

 This physical separation and separation in areas of leadership applies to the mosque, where women are required to be in a separate part of the mosque from men, and cannot "lead a congregation in prayer if a man is present."